Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Kobebeef Daia Tokyo Station Store — 神戸牛ダイア 東京駅店

-The nostalgic good taste, last time I went to Kobe, I specially went to eat Kobe beef (Kissho-kichi), the price in Tokyo is about ¥8,000 JPY more expensive than in Kobe (Prime Kobe beef sirloin 220g Tokyo ¥39,160 / Kobe ¥31,600).
+A nostalgic good taste, last time in Kobe I specially went to eat Kobe beef (Kissho Kichi), the price in Tokyo is about ¥8,000 JPY more expensive than in Kobe (Prime Kobe beef sirloin 220g Tokyo ¥39,160 / Kobe ¥31,600).

-Just like the nostalgic taste, the meat is tender, with no off-flavors, only the natural aroma of beef; before I knew it, it was all gone!
+Just like the nostalgic taste, the meat is tender, with no off-flavors, only the authentic aroma of beef; before I knew it, it was all gone!

 12:20 Start exploring Tokyo Station Underground First Avenue

-The underground mall is crowded, featuring almost every IP, including Sanrio, One Piece, Jump Store, Rilakkuma, Acorn Republic, Snoopy, Chiikawa, and more.
+The underground mall is very crowded, featuring almost every IP you can think of: Sanrio, One Piece, Jump Store, Rilakkuma, Acorn Republic, Snoopy, Chiikawa, and more.

 Chiikawa baby Tokyo station

-Did not get a ticket, so just passed by to take some photos.
-The stock looked ample, and there were few people (maybe they controlled the crowd too loosely?).
+Did not get a numbered ticket, so could only pass by and take photos.
+The stock seemed abundant, and there were very few people (feels like they controlled the crowd too little?).

-If you haven’t had enough shopping, you can visit the nearby Daimaru Department Store or continue walking to other surrounding underground shopping streets.
+If you haven’t had enough shopping, you can visit the neighboring Daimaru Department Store or continue walking to other nearby underground shopping streets.

 14:00 Tax Refund and Luggage Storage at Tokyo Station

-For tax refund on shopping at Tokyo Station, you can go directly back to the first floor and find the tax refund counter opposite the Tokaido Sanyo Shinkansen Nihombashi Exit.
+For tax refunds on shopping at Tokyo Station, you can go directly back to the first floor and find the tax refund counter opposite the Tokaido Sanyo Shinkansen Nihombashi Exit.

-Bought some items, but since the locker counter closes at 8:00 PM, I looked for coin lockers to store them.
+Bought some items, and since the luggage counter closes at 8:00 PM, I looked for coin lockers to store my belongings.
 There are many lockers available here as well.

-After storing the luggage, I went to the food court to buy some snacks to eat on the way.
+After dropping off the luggage, I went to the food court to buy some snacks to eat on the way.

 14:30 Prepare to take the train to Atami

-For e-tickets purchased in advance on KKday / Klook, there is no need to exchange for a paper ticket.
-Simply use the blue gate and hold your phone’s QR code close to the sensor to enter.
+For e-tickets purchased in advance on KKday / Klook, there is no need to exchange tickets.
+Simply scan the QR code on your phone at the blue gate sensor to enter.

-Entering the station successfully will print out a ticket (for easy reference or onboard inspection), but entry and exit still require the mobile QR code.
+Entering the station will print out a ticket (for easy information checking or ticket inspection on the train), but entry and exit still require using the mobile QR code.

 14:57 Depart Tokyo for Atami